5 Tips To Help You Make More Money From Your Music

 5. Research music income opportunities

 My music income comes mainly through performances and writing/recording songs for other musicians (on SoundBetter.com).
-I also make money through Patreon, YouTube advertising revenue, royalty earnings from collaborative releases, and my own music streams and sales.
+I also make money through Patreon, YouTube advertising revenue, royalty earnings from record labels, and my own music streams and sales.
 Reach out to music libraries and music supervisors to have your music potentially placed in television shows and film.
 A great music library to work with is Audiosocket.com.

 Hope these tips have helped!
-If you have any questions, feel free to comment below or send me an e-mail at email@example.com.
+If you have any questions or want to work with me on your next project, send me an e-mail at email@example.com.